sendahug/send-hug-frontend/README.md

 ### Running Tests

 Running tests is done through the dedicated Gulp task.
 All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.

+### End-to-End Tests

+End to end tests are similarly written in TypeScript and named in the following format: `<component_name>.spec.ts`.
+They're all located in [e2e/src](./e2e/src).

+Since this is a full-stack application, running end-to-end tests requires running the [backend](https://github.com/sendahug/send-hug-backend) prior to running the tests.
+Once the backend is up and running, run `gulp e2e` in another terminal tab.
+This will compile all files, run the frontend server and then run Protractor.

 ## Hosting